 - Bones may undergo longitudinal and radial growth during life.

 - Longitudinal and radial growth occurs during childhood and adolescence.

 - Osteoprogenitor cells differentiate into osteoblasts that synthesize bone matrix on bone-forming surfaces.

-- They also give rise to the osteocytes which are present inside the bone matrix that supports bone structure as well as the protective lining that covers the bones.
+- They also give rise to the osteocytes inside the bone matrix that supports bone structure and the protective lining that covers the bones.

 - Bone is composed of a mixture of minerals, organic matrix, water, and lipids.